leading, innovating, inspiring, transforming

-A pastor, philosophical theologian, preacher, professor, author, community leader/organizer, thought leader, public intellectual, innovator, consultant, executive leadership/life coach and turnaround specialist with over thirty years of professional experience working with non-profit, religious, academic, military and government interests - locally, nationally and internationally
+A pastor, philosophical theologian, preacher, professor, author, community leader/organizer, leadership developer, thought leader, public intellectual, social entrepreneur, innovator, consultant, executive leadership/life coach and organizational turnaround specialist with over thirty years of professional experience working with non-profit, religious, academic, military and government interests - locally, nationally and internationally

 ONGOING PROJECTS INCLUDE:

 NEW HORIZONS COACHING AND CONSULTING